CharlotteAneriksson/kigerMustang/README.md

   - Possibility to choose SV language on a button similar to collapsed manu button

 ## Testing
+   Tested in Chrome, Chrome Devtools, Firefox, Microsoft Edge, Explorer (not much effects here but looks nice), Huawei and also live deployed in iphone.
+   Looked real great.
+Glad I deployed in on github to see on a real mobal device cause Chrome Devtools did not really look the same acually, fixed a few bugs this way.
 ### Bugs & Solutions
   1. Parallax with attachment:fixed; doesnt work on phone.
       - Solution: media queries from 1000px (covers ipad and smaller) attachment:scroll;